realmaster42/R42Bot/README.txt

 After first update on Everybody Edits (EE), EE2 was immediately shutdown, and consequently this bot too.

-However, this bot will continue to recieve updates because of the new team!
+However, this bot will continue to recieve updates, and this time, for original Everybody Edits!

 The team:
 -realmaster (marcoantonimsantos), (old realmaster42)